a-faceit-candidate/userservice/README.md

 This service exposes basic prometheus metrics for the REST operations it handles.

+This service is not intended to be exposed to the internet as it does not handle authentication.

 This service exposes a `/status` endpoint for basic healthchecks to be performed.

 This service is configurable using environment variables.